Stunning villages in Spain

 As far as charming towns go, Spain has a lot to boast about.
 You're sure to agree.
 If you take a trip, especially in rural areas, you'll easily come across towns with narrow streets where you can go for a walk, where there are beautiful monuments in hidden corners, where you'll feel welcome and where you can share their traditions or taste typical products.
 We have a long list of beautiful towns, but to narrow it down for you, here are 18 we recommend visiting.
 You'd better pack your bags, because you'll like them so much that you'll want to stay for quite a long time!

 You’ll find it in Malaga.
 It is a pleasure to wander around this traditional Andalusian town and marvel at the views from the New Bridge, standing over a 100 metre drop.
 In fact, you'll almost always find a photo of the bridge itself in lists of the most beautiful spots in Spain.
-Take your time exploring its three districts: the former Arab medina, the San Francisco neighbourhood, separated by the city walls, and the Mercadillo, on the opposite bank of the River Guadalevín.©
+Take your time exploring its three neighbourhoods: the former Arab medina; the San Francisco district, separated by the city walls; and the Mercadillo district, across the river Guadalevín.©

 Turismo de Extremadura